Last update: May 13, 2022

-The Protection Plan (Plan) describes the measures to be taken during the pandemic period (Covid-19) to ensure the operation of Franklin University Switzerland (FUS), adequately protecting the health of its staff, faculty and students, as well as external visitors, pursuant to Federal Ordinance 2-COVID-19.
+The Protection Plan (Plan) describes the measures to be taken during the pandemic period (Covid-19) to ensure the operation of Franklin University Switzerland (FUS), adequately protecting the health of its staff, faculty and students, as well as external visitors.

 The requirements contained in the Plan therefore apply to all FUS staff, students and external visitors.

 The Plan complies with the employer's obligation to inform employees.

 We are creating this manual to meet the requirements of Swiss law and to go beyond it when we have determined that is helpful to protect our staff, faculty, students and visitors, and especially our high-risk constituents.

 - Employment Law (RS 822.11) and related ordinances (Italian version)

 General information on the global and national situation can be found on official websites (non-exhaustive list):

 The President’s Cabinet is responsible for the drafting, implementation, monitoring and constant updating of the Plan.
 The plan may be updated as the epidemiological situation for the region changes.

 Any concerns or questions should be directed to Tomaso Rizzi at email@example.com or members of the Cabinet (https://www.fus.edu/about-franklin/our-leadership/president-s-cabinet).

 In general, the rules of the FOPH campaign Protect Yourself and Others apply.